AndrewMik/eCommerce-Application/README.md

 Our user-friendly eCommerce platform is designed with parents and kids in mind, providing an engaging, secure, and hassle-free shopping journey.
 We aspire to be a trusted partner in building happy memories, supporting families in their quest for the perfect toy that sparks creativity and fun.

-At Kiddo Kingdom, every toy is a treasure, every smile is a success, and every child is a king🤴 or queen👸 of their own magical realm 🏜 Welcome to Kiddo Kingdom 🧸🏰, where imagination reigns supreme!
+At Kiddo Kingdom, every toy is a treasure, every smile is a success, and every child is a king🤴 or queen👸 of their magical realm 🏜 Welcome to Kiddo Kingdom 🧸🏰, where imagination reigns supreme!

 ## Features 📘